tbrugz/kmlutils/readme.txt

 kmlutils - utils for KML files
 ------------------------------

+The purpose of this project is to provide functions for XML-based "visual" file formats.
+Main Focus is KML, SVG and GraphML file formats.

-The main purpose of this project is a tool for converting SVG files into KML files.
-Currently it (svg2kml) partially converts polygons.
+The main functionality of this project is a tool for converting SVG files into KML files.
+Currently it (svg2kml) partially converts polygons (tbrugz.geo.SVG2KML)

+This project also provides a conversion tool for SVG to GraphML (tbrugz.geo.SVG2GraphML)

 svg2kml howto:
 - build with ant